 - Synchronous and Asynchronous Learning: in synchronous learning, students learn with their teachers and classmates face-to-face in the physical or virtual classroom.
 In asynchronous learning, the student works alone, independently.
 Blended or hybrid learning may make use of both synchronous and asynchronous learning.

 Now that you have a clearer understanding of what these educational terms mean, you may be closer to seeing how teachers may be combining these learning techniques to give children the best possible learning experience right now.
 Most teachers making use of blended or hybrid learning, for instance, are also personalizing learning to make the most of students’ independent study time: time spent learning alone.
 If students are learning geometry in the classroom, for example, they may be asked to go on a scavenger hunt for geometric shapes inside their homes, blending class and remote learning time for a more complete learning experience, and personalizing learning by using familiar objects at home.

-Coronavirus is still new and strange to us all.
+Coronavirus is still new and strange to us all, so play it safe and avail of disinfection services.
 Educating our children right now can feel at times like the educators are conducting an experiment, with all the new-fangled educational terms cropping up.
 The good news is that children are resilient.
 Somehow, they will manage to get an education and get ahead, in spite of the fancy educational terms and teachers inexperienced with these new learning methods.
 Our children must be educated, because they are the future in which COVID-19 is done away with for good, and life and school get back to normal.
 Just be sure to always pay attention to COVID 19 Disinfection, our family’s health is what’s important at the moment.